biyalizabraham08/HexapathAI/README.md

 ## 🧠 How It Works

 1. **Profile Sync**: The user authenticates and completes a digital intake detailing their current skills, industry, and target TSR.
-2. **Analysis Engine**: The FastAPI backend cross-references the user's profile with a vast knowledge base of role requirements to compute precise gap scores.
+2. **Analysis Engine**: The FastAPI backend cross-references the user's profile with a structured role requirement dataset to compute precise gap scores.
 3. **AI Generation**: The OpenRouter AI engine synthesizes the gap data to construct an actionable, timeline-based career development plan.
 4. **Actionable Insights**: The user is presented with curated learning modules and coaching feedback designed specifically to bridge their identified gaps.
+5. **Fallback AI Engine**: Ensures uninterrupted experience by providing high-quality precomputed career paths when AI services are unavailable.

 ---